Surface Phone: Rumors Point To Desktop Apps, Microsoft’s Delayed Release For Win32 Support

 — David Breyer (@D_Breyer) December 18, 2017

-According to a recent report from Italy-based Surface-Phone.it, however, there might be some limitations to the Surface Phone when it gets released.
+But according to a recent report from Italy-based Surface-Phone.it, there might be some limitations to the Surface Phone when it gets released.
 According to the popular blog, Microsoft is working on two application layers for the Surface Phone, dubbed RAIL (Remote Application Interface Layer) and VAIL (Virtualized Application Interface Layer), with the former allowing the hybrid device to run legacy Win32 apps and the latter allowing the handset to run Win32 applications through a virtual server.

-The Italy-based blog, however, believes that the Surface Phone would be equipped with these features after its gets released.
+The Italy-based blog, however, believes that the Surface Phone would be equipped with these features after it gets released.
 Thus, when the hybrid device does get unveiled later this year, it might not have Win32 support out of the box.
 Support for Win32 apps, however, would likely be rolled out in a future update for the Surface Phone.